The SQL Server Error log

 The default SQL Server command line has 3 basic components: the name and location of the master database primary data file, the name and location of the master database transaction log file, and the name and location of the error log.
 These are represented by the -d (data file) -l (log file) and -e (error file) parameters in the command line.
 There are other command line options like -E for large page extents and -T for trace flags, as well as options for starting in single user mode and specifying named instances etc etc but they’re all well outside the scope of this post (I’m not mentioning them to show off what I know about the command line, but just to highlight the most likely additional parameters you may come across on any of your servers that you want to make this modification on).

-I also prefix the name of the host/instance to the error log name as it makes it so much easier to identify the server concerned if you copy log files down to your desktop machine (as I tend to do quite often).
+Tip: prefixing the name of the host/instance to the error log name makes it much easier to identify the server concerned if you copy log files down to your desktop machine or a central server.

 That added benefit?
 Not only can you alter the filename of the error log, but you can also alter the path, which means you can keep the SQL Server error logs, SQL Server Agent error logs and default trace files in a separate location, as it is this folder that you specify for the error log that dictates where these other files get written to.

 Disclaimer: do this entirely at your own risk.
 I’ve carried these instructions out on production systems on places I have worked out and am comfortable with making these changes.
 Test them on development/staging servers first if you’re doing this for the first time or are unsure about making changes.